First lady, Muchel Obama, is seeking $10 donations to protect Obamacare, her husband's troubled health insurance system.

 That's how people look at politics.

-I mean, the most exciting thing about the White House Correspondence Dinner is who the prettiest actress is that shows up, and at whose table.
+I mean, the most exciting thing about the White House Correspondence Dinner is who the prettiest actress is that shows up and at whose table.

-And the politicians are sitting there saliva just dropping to the floor from their open mouths as they're salivating.
+And the politicians are sitting there, saliva just dropping to the floor from their open mouths as they're salivating because politics showbiz for the ugly.

-Politics phony, plastic banana, good time rock and roll.
+Politics, phony, plastic banana, good time rock and roll.

 At least these people were really being given awards for serious achievements.